 - Indoor lighting with a bright light source

 - Avoid the Extremes of Your Zoom Lens

 Zoom lenses can exhibit various degrees of chromatic aberration, especially at their most extreme short and long focal lengths.
 If your zoom lens is showing chromatic aberration, you can usually reduce it by zooming towards the middle of the focal range.

 Fix It In Post

-Whenever possible, try to fix chromatic aberration in-camera, fixing it in post is just more time added to your editing process.
+Whenever possible, try to fix chromatic aberration in-camera.
+Fixing it in post is just going to add more time to your editing process.
 The good news is that if you absolutely have to save the fix for later, you can usually remove chromatic aberration effectively in post if the image was originally shot in RAW.

-Here are step-by-step instructions on how you can fix chromatic aberration using Adobe Lightroom.
+Are you wondering how to remove chromatic aberrations in Adobe Lightroom?
+Here are step-by-step instructions on how you can fix it.

 After you’ve completed Steps 1-3, zoom out and look at your image.
 For most images, this simple process will do the trick to cure chromatic aberration in Lightroom, and you can move on to other editing.

-If some chromatic aberration is still visible in your image after completing Steps 1-3 above, move on to Steps 4 and 5.
+If some is still visible in your image after completing Steps 1-3 above, move on to Steps 4 and 5.